 - YOU MUST take the PUBLISH action on your resource for it to have a DOI, adding the DOI prefix to your resource's identifier without publhishing WILL NOT result in a valid DOI.

 If you just want to publicly share your resource or share with other HydroShare users or groups, use the instructions for making your resource public or for sharing with a specific user or group.

 Follow the instructions below once you are ready to formally publish a resource.

 Once all metadata is added, press continue.
-You must agree to the terms of the HydroShare data publication agreement and then you will be able to click the “Publish” button.
+You must agree to the terms of the HydroShare data publication agreement and then you will be able to click the “Submit for publication” button.
 Once you have done this, your resource will undergo light review by a CUAHSI staff member, to ensure that it meets minimum metadata requirements, and that it adheres to community guidelines.
 Once accepted, your resource will be published with a citable DOI, which will be displayed in the “How to Cite” block on your resource’s landing page.
 Check here for minimum required metadata needed to publish.

 It may take a little time for the DOI registration to complete, so please be patient.
 As soon as it is complete, it will show up on the landing page of your resource.

 NOTE: If you make a mistake publishing a resource, a HydroShare administrator (contact firstname.lastname@example.org) can delete the resource and work with CrossRef to disassociate the DOI link.
 However, if you want to keep the resource files, you are responsible for downloading or copying them before the resource is deleted.
 You may also upload them to a new resource and publish that when you are ready.